History of artificial intelligence: Formal reasoning

-Neuroscience

-In the 18th and 19th centuries Luigi Galvani, Emil du Bois-Reymond, Hermann von Helmholtz and others demonstrated that the nerves carried electrical signals and Robert Bentley Todd correctly speculated in 1828 that the brain was an electrical network.
-Camillo Golgi's staining techniques enabled Santiago Ramón y Cajal to provide evidence for the neuron theory: "The truly amazing conclusion is that a collection of simple cells can lead to thought, action, and consciousness".

-Donald Hebb was a Canadian psychologist whose work laid the foundation for modern neuroscience, particularly in understanding learning, memory, and neural plasticity.
-His most influential book, The Organization of Behavior (1949), introduced the concept of Hebbian learning, often summarized as "cells that fire together wire together."

-Hebb began formulating the foundational ideas for this book in the early 1940s, particularly during his time at the Yerkes Laboratories of Primate Biology from 1942 to 1947.
-He made extensive notes between June 1944 and March 1945 and sent a complete draft to his mentor Karl Lashley in 1946.
-The manuscript for The Organization of Behavior wasn't published until 1949.
-The delay was due to various factors, including World War II and shifts in academic focus.
-By the time it was published, several of his peers had already published related ideas, making Hebb's work seem less groundbreaking at first glance.
-However, his synthesis of psychological and neurophysiological principles became a cornerstone of neuroscience and machine learning.

 Computer science

 Calculating machines were designed or built in antiquity and throughout history by many people, including Gottfried Leibniz, Joseph Marie Jacquard, Charles Babbage, Percy Ludgate, Leonardo Torres Quevedo, Vannevar Bush, and others.
 Ada Lovelace speculated that Babbage's machine was "a thinking or ... reasoning machine", but warned "It is desirable to guard against the possibility of exaggerated ideas that arise as to the powers" of the machine.

 The first modern computers were the massive machines of the Second World War (such as Konrad Zuse's Z3, Tommy Flowers' Heath Robinson and Colossus, Atanasoff and Berry's ABC, and ENIAC at the University of Pennsylvania).
 ENIAC was based on the theoretical foundation laid by Alan Turing and developed by John von Neumann, and proved to be the most influential.